 The effective work of any company depends on dozens of factors.
 One of the most important among them is effective communication and the interrelation between employees.
 A good example here would be services where the age of employees has no influence on their performance.
 For instance, clients of https://essaypro.com are looking for experienced authors who are experts in their field, they usually don’t care about how old their writer is.
 Nevertheless, when it comes to internal cooperation different age groups are often far from each other in a psychologiс and solve working issues in a variety of ways.

 When do the problems start?
 When people of different ages get together, generational conflicts might arise, which would lead to problems at work.
-It has been proven 8 year age gap affects the way team members interact with each other, approach workplace issues, participate in decision-making and problem-solving.
+It has been proven that 8 year age gap affects the way team members interact with each other, approach workplace issues, and participate in decision-making and problem-solving.
 Still, the age difference in relationships between them can play a negative role.
 Thus, there is a need to cooperate towards a common goal no matter what.

 Why is it essential to know how to manage teamwork?
 It’s good when colleagues have established positive relations, but what to do when your employees would not communicate with each other in everyday life, due to the dissimilarities between them.
 A person can choose a job, but cannot choose colleagues.
 All these aspects influence the productivity and individual performance of each employee in the team.

 However, different generations have not only difficulties in cooperation.
 So, what employers can do to handle all the differences and lead diverse teams to success?
 With the right approach, they can be very efficient, and communication in such a team becomes easy and enjoyable.
 The manager just needs to know the features of each of them, their main strengths, and their weaknesses.
-Considering all these features the teamwork makes the dream work.
+Considering all these features teamwork makes the dream work.

 Generations at the Workplace – Who are they?